Untitled Header Image

 Parent Volunteer Responsibilities

-Each family is required to participate in a volunteer capacity which looks different every year.
-Unless you are currently serving in another volunteer role, you are expected to sign up for three volunteer dates which will likely involve setup or teardown.
-The signup link will be emailed in August.
+Each family is required to participate in a volunteer capacity.
+Unless you are serving in one of the other volunteer capacities, you should expect to sign up for three to five setup/teardown dates for the year, and at least 2 family members must be present.
+Signups will be divided between 2 semesters.
+The signup link will be emailed in August and signup for the first semester should be completed by Orientation in order for your student to attend class.
 Your willingness to help is greatly appreciated!

-Any family wishing to opt out of the volunteer assignment for the year may pay a one-time, non refundable setup fee of $100 which is due at orientation.
+Any family wishing to opt out of the volunteer assignment for the year may notify Leadership and pay a one-time, non refundable setup fee of $100 which is due at orientation.

-Each family is responsible to mark volunteer dates on your calendar.
+It is the family's responsibility to mark on their calendars the dates of their volunteer responsibilities.
 It is not the responsibility of the setup coordinator or PATH leadership to remind you.
-If you have a sudden schedule conflict, you may find your own replacement or pay a portion of the opt out fee.
-Please, let the setup coordinator know ahead of time.
+If you have a sudden schedule conflict, you need to find your own replacement or pay a $25 opt-out fee.
+Use the Directory found on the website to find a substitute and text them.
+Then please inform the setup coordinator or leadership.

-The parents are to notify each of their student’s teachers and leadership of any absence using e-mail as soon as the date of absence is known.
-Notification should be in advance whenever possible and should be no later than the morning of the absence.
+Parents must notify (text/email) each of their student’s teachers and PATH leadership of any absences as soon as the date of the absence is known.

 Cancellations/Delays

-• An email will be sent by 7:30 a.m.
-You may text a director when in doubt.
+An email will be sent by 7:30 a.m.
+Please, text a director when in doubt (see the directory for cell phone numbers).

 *Families may determine for themselves whether or not the roads in their area are suitable; we want everyone to be safe.
 There is no penalty for staying home if PATH meets in person.
 In some cases, we may be able to facetime your student so they can still participate.
 Our families come from all directions and distances, and as we all know, road conditions can vary greatly in the greater Cincinnati area.